19 June 2019

 A 10-minute read.

-Written for basic-intermediate ESL students.
+Written for intermediate ESL students.
 If you prefer, read the advanced version.

 The Myth about Learning a Language Where it is Spoken

 It is possible to learn English without living in an English-speaking country.
 Yet, many people believe that the best way to learn English well is to live in or at least spend time in an English-speaking country.
 Some even believe that it is the only way.

 Developing communication skills in another language is a huge task for English language learners (ELLs).
 According to Shumin, “effective oral communication requires the ability to use the language appropriately in social interactions” (Shumin 204).
 What better place is there to experience such interactions than living where you can socialize with native speakers?

 If you already live in the United States, all language-learning problems are solved, right?
 You can practice the language, you are exposed to new vocabulary, and you have access to the language all around you.
 Eventually, it all “just falls into place.”